oesteban/hcph-sops/docs/data-collection/scanning.md

         ![worker_icon.jpg](../assets/images/worker_icon.jpg)

-        - [ ] Note that the bloc with `__x__` introduces break.
-The scanner will warn you `Exam Paused`, just click `Continue`.
-Always leave the `Patient has Contrast Agent` checkbox empty as this protocol do not involve contrast agent.
+        - [ ] Note that the bloc with `__x__` introduces a break.
+            The scanner will warn you that *Exam Paused*.
+Click `Continue`.
+            The `Patient has Contrast Agent` checkbox MUST always be unchecked, as this protocol does not involve a contrast agent.

         ![exam_paused.jpg](../assets/images/exam_paused.jpg)

-    - [ ] Check in with participant frequently.
+    - [ ] Check in with the participant frequently.
     - [ ] Watch for motion if you can see the participant, or use motion monitoring equipment.

 - [ ] Launch the fieldmap `fmap-epi_dir-PA` sequence.